Luca-spopo/Luca-spopo.github.io/bakagaijin.md

 Either the script itself, or an instance of the script running on a particular VM.
 An instance of bakaGaijin.lua (or its minified version) must be running on every VM that is using bakaGaijin to communicate.

+* expose
+* access

+I will make a distinction between the term "exposed" and "accessible".

+Consider this:

+	--resource1
+	local x = {y=true}
+	bakaGaijin.x = x

+	--then at resource2
+	local x = bakaGaijin("resource1").x

+	--then at resource1
+	bakaGaijin.x = nil
+	--x is not longer EXPOSED (A resource can't use bakaGaijin("resource1").x to access x)

+	--then at resource2
+	--x from resource1 is still ACCESSIBLE to resource2, as it already got a reference earlier. print x.y --true
+	x.y = false

+	--but it is not EXPOSED
+	print bakaGaijin("resource1").x --nil

+Accessible is when a resource *can* read/write an original object exposed earlier.
+Exposed is when a resource can get the reference to the original object from the host resource using bakaGaijin.

 * original object

 If a resource exposes a value (string, function, table, number etc) using bakaGaijin, that value is the original object.
 In `bakaGaijin.label = x`, `x` is the original object.
 Only really makes sense when x is a <em>candidate for tokenization</em>.

+* token_id

+Each original object is allotted a token_id when a PT is constructed for it for the first time.
+There is a guarantee that no two original objects will have the same token_id at the same time.
+The token_id of an original object does not change as long as bakaGaijin is exposing it.

 *  candidate, candidate for tokenization

-A value that has a type that cannot be transferred accross resources without information loss.
+A value that has a type that cannot be transferred across resources without information loss.
-A value is NOT a canditate for tokenization if it is immutable and serializable.
+A value is NOT a candidate for tokenization if it is immutable and serializable.

 A candidate is of type `table` or `function`.
 Threads are also candidates, but not supported by bakaGaijin at the time of writing.
 All values of type `function` or `table` are candidates UNLESS they are an <em>AT</em>